 Next came a cream of mushroom soup.
 I quite enjoyed this as well.
 It was rich and flavorful, and paired nicely with a glass of semillon.

 I had a lot of trouble deciding on a main course.
 Truth be told, nothing appealed to me.
 I hate lamb and goat cheese, I don’t eat fish, and I really don’t care for veal, either.
 Going with the lesser of evils, I picked the veal.
+(Update: a reader pointed out something glaringly obvious that somehow escaped me until 10 months later.
+I distinctly recall ordering the veal.
+But I received the wrong dish, the lamb ribs, instead.
+That of course explains my dislike of the dish even more.)
 While the breading had decent flavor, the meat was badly overcooked, making it tough and rubbery.
 By this point, I was totally stuffed anyway, so I just picked at it a little.
 The potatoes and vegetables were fairly tasty, though.

 I passed on the rest of the meal.
 Thanks to overindulging in the lounge, I had badly overstuffed myself by this point, and just wanted to go to sleep.
 I did save the box of chocolates for later though.